Starting a compost pile

 I like to toss in a bag or two of truly organic cow or horse manure that I collect whilst gliding; during the week the cattle are allowed to roam on the aerodrome.
 This is Africa.

 The rough material once the hens have finished with it is also rich in their droppings and is perfect when starting a compost pile.
-I do not buy in chicken manure; there is great risk of salmonella bacteria, antibiotics and all sorts of undesirables from a commercial flock and it tends to be a bit strong.
+I do not buy in chicken manure; there is great risk of salmonella bacteria, antibiotics and all sorts of undesirables from a commercial flock.

-When starting a compost pile like that above, I always begin with thick stems such as from old maize plants, ginger and hydrangea prunings that you are clearing at the end of summer and in the winter.
-Coarse straw from stables would be perfect too, but they may have been treated with Roundup, so I now avoid; or old rotting logs.
+When starting a compost pile like that above, I always begin with thick stems such as from old maize plants, ginger and hydrangea prunings that you are clearing at the end of the season.
+Coarse straw from stables would be perfect too but it may have been treated with Roundup, so I now avoid it; or old rotting logs.

 Starting a compost pile

-Starting a compost pile with all the nutritional benefit for your plants and self-satisfaction of growing and enjoying organic foods cannot be overstated.
-Just see the huge but sweet butternut that we turn for months into delicious soup.
+Starting a compost pile with all the nutritional benefits for your plants and self-satisfaction of growing and enjoying organic foods cannot be overstated.
+Just see the huge but sweet butternut that we turn for months in winter into delicious soup.
 Really it is part of working with nature, rather than against it.
 What scientists are now calling backyard permaculture.

 It all starts in the kitchen where you need the right container; read more about it at compost bins for gardening.

-Then on top of this base you can pile all your grass cuttings, kitchen waste, and the mountains of leaves and prunings that every garden produces.
+Then on top of this base you can pile all your grass cuttings, kitchen waste and the mountains of leaves that every garden produces.
 Do not send them to the dump; making a compost pile is the solution.

-Take large amounts of cardboard, but remove any plastic, soak it in water overnight and tear it into strips and add to the heap is often recommended; it allows for the movement of air and helps to reduce carbon from the atmosphere.
-However, I do not do it because of all the chemicals they contain.
+Take large sheets of cardboard but remove any plastic; soak them in water overnight, tear into strips and add it to the heap.
+It allows for the movement of air and helps to reduce carbon from the atmosphere.

 Research shows that increased carbon dioxide in the air is having a very detrimental effect on protein (down 10 percent) and minerals like iron and zinc in our food.(1)